 This recipe is from my friend Bev, who has a background in pastry and tons of great recipes.
-She’s been making this cake for 30 years and says its one of her favorites.
+She's been making this cake for 30 years and says it's one of her favorites.
 I can see why!
 It wasn’t very much like the Disney cake in color or crumb, but it was good in its own right and not so dry that it required soaking.
-You could serve it with frosting, with a little berries and cream or do what I did and turn it into Boston Cream Pie.
+You could serve it with frosting, with whipped cream and berries, or turn it into Boston Cream Pie.

 - 2 teaspoons baking powder